Dhiraj-ahlawat/medvet-platform-/README.md

 - **Integrated Pharmacy**: Order prescribed medicines and healthcare products directly through the platform.
 - **Role-Based Portals**: Dedicated, feature-rich dashboards crafted specifically for Patients, Doctors/Vets, and System Administrators.

+## 📁 Key Technical Architecture (Showcase)

+To understand how the core systems operate, we have extracted the main logic into easy-to-read representative code files.
+These files demonstrate the conceptual architecture of the platform:

+- **`key-features-code/AuthSystem.js`**: Demonstrates our role-based authentication system, securely directing Patients, Doctors, and Admins to their respective portals.
+- **`key-features-code/AppointmentBooking.js`**: Highlights the conflict-resolution logic for checking slot availability and booking unified telemedicine appointments.
+- **`key-features-code/PharmacyCart.js`**: Shows the e-commerce mathematical engine powering our integrated pharmacy, including item merging and tax calculations.

 ## 🛠 Tech Stack

 - **Framework**: Next.js (React)